 In 2020, given the raised concerns from NGOs/NPOs, the participants reviewed the sector specific human rights issues formulated by the CSR Consortium last year as to whether there were any additions/deletions/correction points.
-This year, due to the impact of Covid-19, this workshop, which was originally held from May to July, was postponed twice.
+Due to the impact of Covid-19, this workshop, which was originally held from May to July, was postponed twice.
 In the end, we planned and implemented an online workshop using the Zoom system from August to November.
 At the beginning of the workshop, the secretariat and participants made some mistakes and were confused about how to operate the Zoom system.
 However, they accumulated know-how on Zoom methods as they experienced the workshop.
 In the half of the workshop, face-to-face meetings with adequate infection control measures were also incorporated, and the workshop was conducted in a hybrid format combining both online and face-to-face meetings.
 Many of the participants were working from home for infection control measures, and the workshop truly reflected the current work style.
-The final report "Human Rights Issues by Sector (v.9)" was released.

-In 2021, NGOs/NPOs and experts raised issues and, referring to the human rights guidance tool developed by the United Nations Environment Programme's Financial Initiative (developed in 2011 and revised in 2014), the Nippon CSR Consortium conducted a review of each sector to see if there were any additions, deletions or amendments to the "Human Rights Issues by Sector" formulated last year.
+In 2021, as was the case last year, NGOs/NPOs and experts raised issues and, referring to the human rights guidance tool developed by the United Nations Environment Programme's Financial Initiative (developed in 2011 and revised in 2014), the Nippon CSR Consortium conducted a review of each sector to see if there were any additions, deletions or amendments to the "Human Rights Issues by Sector" formulated last year.
 Due to the impact of the Covid-19 since last year, the program was conducted in an online format using the Zoom system.
 Due to the state of emergency declared during the period (June to October), most of the participants were teleworking, and the programme reflected the work style of the Covid-19.
 Due to the teleworking environment, some participants came from Chubu, Kansai, Kyushu, Tohoku and the United States, broadening the scope of the programme.

 This year's program covered ten themes, including human rights and environmental issues that need to be taken into account as the shift to renewable energy continues, the issue of forced labour in Xinjiang and Uyghur Autonomous Region, which is having a major impact on global supply chains, proposals from Generation Z who have risen to the occasion of climate change, and the hidden challenges of resource recycling.
-As the outcomes of the workshop, the final report "Human Rights Issues by Sector (v.10)" was released.
-"Content of cross-industry sharing and discussion" (Appendix 1) is the result of discussions among http://www.unepfi.org/humanrightstoolkit/ (Accessed on July 10th, 2015)

-participants in other industries on how their business activities have a negative impact on the human rights of their stakeholders and how they should be addressed, referring to specific examples related to "business and human rights" introduced by civil society.
+The results were published in the 'Human Rights Issues by Sector (Tenth edition)' and the 'Content of cross-industry sharing/discussion'.
+The 'Content of Cross-industry Sharing and Discussions' was the result of discussions among participants from other industries on how their business activities had a negative impact on the human rights of stakeholders and how they should respond, using specific examples related to 'business and human rights' presented by civil society.